"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 Taking part in this study does not involve any extra visits to your hospital.
 If you are having treatment for your prostate cancer, this will not affect your medical care.

-If you give a blood sample you may have some bruising in the area where this is taken.
-There are no other side effects associated with taking part in this study.
+If you have a blood sample taken instead of a saliva sample, you might have some bruising on the skin where this is taken.

 How to join a clinical trial